 Carbon Canyon Regional Park, which was formerly the town of Olinda in the 1880s, is a hidden gem where you can find a local redwood forest.
 The hiking path takes you right to the three acre forest where temperatures dip slightly in the shady woodland here in the middle of Brea.

-The park features free parking, restrooms, and places to roam freely.
+The park features plenty of parking, restrooms, and places to roam freely.
 In the fall and winter the park is open from 7am to 6pm, in the spring and summer the park is open from 7am to 9pm.
-Address: 4442 Carbon Canyon Road, Brea, CA 92823

 Olinda Oil Museum & Trail